Malcolm Jenkins: 2011

-He entered training camp as the de facto starting free safety after the Saints chose not to re-sign Darren Sharper during the offseason.
-Defensive coordinator Gregg Williams retained Jenkins as the starting free safety to begin the 2012 regular season, alongside strong safety Roman Harper.
+He entered training camp as the de facto starting free safety, following the departure of Darren Sharper after the Saints elected not to re-sign him.
+He returned as the starting free safety, alongside Roman Harper, to begin the season.

-In Week 8, Jenkins recorded five solo tackles, a pass deflection, and sacked quarterback Sam Bradford in the Saints' 31–21 loss at the St. Louis Rams.
-On December 11, 2011, Jenkins collected a season-high ten combined tackles (eight solo) during a 22–17 victory at the Tennessee Titans in Week 14.
-Jenkins was inactive in Week 17 and was rested by head coach Sean Payton as the Saints had already clinched a playoff berth with a 12–3 record.
-Jenkins completed the 2011 season with 77 combined tackles (63 solo), nine passes defensed, and a sack in 15 games and 15 starts.
+In Week 14, Jenkins collected a season-high ten combined tackles (eight solo) during a 22–17 victory at the Tennessee Titans.
+On December 26, 2011, Jenkins made one solo tackle, tied his season-high of two pass deflections, and also scored the second touchdown of his career after he recovered a fumble that linebacker Scott Shanle forced by wide receiver Julio Jones and returned it for a 30-yard touchdown as the Saints routed the Atlanta Falcons 45–16.
+He was inactive as a healthy scratch for the Saints 45–17 victory against the Carolina Panthers in Week 17 as head coach Sean Payton chose to rest his starting lineup in preparation for the playoffs as they had already clinched a playoff berth with a 12–3 record.
+He completed the 2011 season with 77 combined tackles (63 solo), nine passes defensed, and a sack in 15 games and 15 starts.

-The New Orleans Saints finished first in the NFC South with a 13–3 record.
-On January 7, 2012, Jenkins started his first career playoff game and recorded five combined tackles during a 45–28 win against the Detroit Lions in the NFC Wildcard Game.
-The following week, he started in the NFC Divisional Round and made eight solo tackles, a pass deflection, and sacked quarterback Alex Smith in the Saints' 36–32 loss.
+The New Orleans Saints finished first in the NFC South during the 2011 NFL season with a 13–3 record.
+On January 7, 2012, Jenkins had his first career start in a playoff game and made five combined tackles (four solo) during a 45–28 win against the Detroit Lions during the NFC Wildcard Game.
+On January 14, 2012, he started in the NFC Divisional Round and made eight solo tackles, a pass deflection, and sacked quarterback Alex Smith as the Saints lost 36–32 at the San Francisco 49ers.